sg-56/EmployeeSatisfactionScore/README.md

 ---

 🎉 **Happy coding!** Make sure to star ⭐ this repo if you find it useful.
 Let’s build something amazing together!

+**Please feel free to cotaact me**

+---

+- If the deployment is not working it might be taken down due to limited alloted running time, I will be pausing it and would be happy to enable if you let me know.